apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

 * In case of new index it must be ensured that parent path structure must already exist in repository.
   So if a new index is being created at `/content/en/oak:index/contentIndex` then path upto  `/content/en/oak:index` should already exist in repository
+* If this option is used with online indexing then do ensure that oak-run version matches with the Oak version used by target repository

 You can also use the json file generated from [Oakutils](http://oakutils.appspot.com/generate/index).
 It needs to be modified to confirm to above structure i.e. enclose the whole definition under the intended index path key.